-Effective for the period ending June 30, 2023, the Fund will adopt GASB Statement No. 99, Omnibus 2022, which enhances the comparability in accounting and financial reporting and improves the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
-Further, the requirements related to financial guarantees and the classification and reporting of derivative instruments within the scope of Statement 53 are effective for the period ending June 30, 2024, and all reporting periods thereafter.
+Effective for the period ending June 30, 2023, the Fund will adopt GASB Statement No. 99, Omnibus 2022, which to enhances comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
 The Commission has not yet determined the impact on the Fund's financial statements as a result of adopting this statement.

-Effective for the period ending June 30, 2024, the Fund will adopt GASB Statement No. 100, Accounting Changes and Error Corrections-an amendment of GASB Statement No. 62, which enhances the accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
+Effective for the period ending June 30, 2024, the Fund will adopt GASB Statement No. 100, Accounting Changes and Error Corrections - an amendment of GASB Statement No. 62, which to enhances accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
 The Commission has not yet determined the impact on the Fund's financial statements as a result of adopting this statement.

-Effective for the period ending June 30, 2025, the Fund will adopt GASB Statement No. 101, Compensated Absences, which helps better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
+Effective for the period ending June 30, 2024, the Fund will adopt GASB Statement No. 101, Compensated Absences, which provides guidance to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences..
 The Commission has not yet determined the impact on the Fund's financial statements as a result of adopting this statement.